Group B Strep Infection

 - In pregnant women, routine screening for colonization with GBS is recommended.

 Group B strep (GBS) is a gram-positive streptococcal bacteria also known as Streptococcus agalactiae.
 This type of bacteria (not to be confused with group A strep which causes "strep throat") is commonly found in the human body, and it usually does not cause any symptoms.
 However, in certain cases, it can be a dangerous cause of various infections that can affect nonpregnant adults, pregnant women, and their newborn infants.
 Group B strep infection is the most common cause of sepsis and meningitis in the United States during a newborn's first week of life.

-Group B strep infection can also afflict adults with certain chronic medical conditions, such as diabetes, cardiovascular disease, and cancer.
-Although the incidence of neonatal group B strep infection has been decreasing, the incidence of group B strep infection in nonpregnant adults appears to be increasing.
+Group B strep infection can also afflict nonpregnant adults with certain chronic medical conditions, such as diabetes, cardiovascular disease, congestive heart failure, obesity, and cancer.
+The incidence of GBS infection in adults increases with age, with the highest rate in adults 65 years of age and older (20-25 cases per 100,000).
+Although the incidence of neonatal group B strep infection has been decreasing, the incidence of group B strep infection in nonpregnant adults has been increasing.